CelliesProjects/OpenStreetMap-esp32/README.md

 uint16_t tilesToCover(uint16_t w, uint16_t h)
 ```

-This returns the number of tiles required to cover -cache- the given map size.
+This returns the number of tiles required to cache the given map size.

 ### Resize the tiles cache